nodepond/supersonic/README.md

 Type "man" for some help on the commands
 ```

-To send data to PD from irb:
+Example to send data to PD from irb:

  - pd.send(write ch1 60 0 0 0 60 0 0 0 60 0 0 0 60 0 0 0)